-Our Designated Teacher is Michelle McKinnon and they will work with the local authority to promote the educational achievement of our registered students who are looked after.
+Our Designated Teachers are members of the DSL team and they will work with the local authority to promote the educational achievement of our registered students who are looked after.
 With the commencement of sections 4 to 6 of the Children and Social Work Act 2017, our Designated Teacher has responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders.